butlerx/wetty/docs/atoz.md

 cat ~/.ssh/wetty.pub >> ~/.ssh/authorized_keys
 ~~~

-Now give these  file the correct permissions, using these commands:
+Now give these file and folders the correct permissions, using these commands:

 ~~~bash
 chmod 700 ~/.ssh